StoneCypher/htstub/README.md

 tl;dr
 -----

-##todo put rebar instructions here as cut-paste
+(todo whargarbl put rebar instructions here as cut-paste in fenced block)

 Oh what the hell, another webserver?
 ------------------------------------